sahilhumayun/Spotify-Clone/README.md

 # Description:
 ## The Spotify Clone is a web application that replicates the core features and functionality of the popular music streaming service Spotify.
-Built entirely with vanilla JavaScript, HTML, and CSS, this project aims to demonstrate a solid understanding of front-end development fundamentals and the ability to create dynamic and interactive web applications without the use of external libraries or frameworks.
+Built entirely with JavaScript, HTML, and CSS, this project aims to demonstrate a solid understanding of front-end development fundamentals and the ability to create dynamic and interactive web applications without the use of external libraries or frameworks.
 ***

 # Key Features: